The application period ended on March 31st.

 Asahi Broadcasting Group Holdings Corporation Business Development Department Leader

-He studied architecture and design at Kyoto Institute of Technology, and after graduating, he joined Asahi Broadcasting Television Co., Ltd. in 2007.
-After working as a news camera and a radio station sales department, he was transferred to the news station again in 2012, where he interviewed startups and other companies as a reporter and broadcasted on news programs.
-Since 2019, he has been engaged in startup investment operations at ABC Dream Ventures, the CVC of Asahi Broadcasting Group.
+After graduating from Kyoto Institute of Technology where he studied architecture and design, he joined Asahi Television Broadcasting Corporation in 2007.
+After working as a news cameraman and in the radio station sales department, he transferred back to the news department in 2012, where he interviewed startups as a reporter and broadcast them on news programs.
+Since 2019, he has been involved in startup investment at ABC Dream Ventures, the CVC of the Asahi Broadcasting Group.

 Application Guideline